 Serial questions are Constance’s speciality.
 Her go-to for her exploration and my exasperation.
 These types of question can be repeated forever-and-a-day because the object of the question and its answer are the same kind-of-thing.
 Here’s an example of how these questions play out:

 You ask the question about something that happened (A) and the answer is another event (B), so the same question can be asked about that in turn and so on.

 These types of questions are a great way for communicators to help explore deeper understanding about an issue and help discover a problem's root cause rather than its presenting characteristics.

-It is useful to think about four types of serial question:
+It's useful to think about four types of serial question

 Here, the simple question: ‘why?’ can be expanded into ‘what caused this to happen?’
 ‘What’s the reason for this?’
 ‘What’s the consequence of this thing happening?’

 Clustering ideas and issues: ‘Where does this issue belong?’
 What other issues belong to it?
 What bigger thing is this part of?
 What are the parts of this?

 These questions explore sequence and timing.
 What happened before X?
 What happened next, after X?

 These questions deal with the idea that the meaning of something is most relevant when understanding its context.
 What’s the context of X?
 What is the context of that context?